ic3top/devChallenges/README.md

 ### About this repository

-Hello everyone, this repository contains all of mine solutions for DevChallenges.
+:wave:Hello everyone, this repository contains all of mine solutions for DevChallenges.
 You can see the list of my completed challenges [here](https://devchallenges.io/portfolio/ic3top).
 If you are not familiar with DevChallenges let me tell you what is it.

 ### What is DevChallenges🤔?